 Miller on Wednesday said he’s not certain exactly how much salt was stolen, and that 80 tons is “our best guess-timate.
 I’m saying, a substantial quantity.”

 Purchasing invoices will have to be reviewed before a more precise determination can be made, Miller said.

-Miller said he was the one who discovered the salt missing.
+Miller said he discovered the salt was missing.

 “I’m really the only one who goes in and out of it,” he said of the bin in question.

 “It was noted a fairly large quantity of salt had been removed from the temporary enclosure,” Miller said.

 He added it was the first theft of its kind at that location in company history.

 “But if there’s one thing I’ve learned in 30 years in business, it’s (to) always plan ahead for the winter,” Miller said.

 “A lot of mid-sized and small-sized (snow removal) contractors tend to lower their budgets” when it comes to salt purchasing, but he and his company do not, he said.

 Anyone with information about the theft is asked to call Naperville police at 630-420-6666.